DanielaManozca/Calgary-s-Crime-statistics/README.md

-# Calgary Crime Statistics
+#Calgary Crime Statistics

-This repository contains an in-depth analysis of crime and social disorder trends in Calgary, using publicly available crime data.
-The goal is to explore crime rates, trends, and patterns over the last few years and understand their correlation with social disorder events in the city.
+This repository contains an in-depth analysis of crime statistics in Calgary, using publicly available crime and disorder data.
+The goal of this project is to explore crime rates, trends, and patterns over the last few years to provide insights into crime statistics within Calgary.
 The project includes visualizations for various crime categories, including violent crime, property crime, robbery, theft, and total crime incidents.

-## Project Overview
+##Project Overview

-This project uses crime data from Calgary alongside data on social disorder events to explore trends and relationships between crime and social disturbances across different communities.
+This project aims to analyze and visualize crime data from Calgary to help users understand trends in criminal activity across different communities.
 The analysis includes:

-## Data Preprocessing:
+##Data Preprocessing:

 Merging crime and disorder datasets.
 Aggregating Data: Grouping data by year and month to sum the crime and disorder counts.

+##Visualization:
-Visualization: Creating line plots and scatter plots for various crime categories to observe trends and patterns over time.
+Creating line plots and scatter plots for various crime categories to observe trends and patterns over time.
 Analysis: Drawing conclusions about the prevalence of different crime types and their potential correlations with social unrest.

-## Datasets
+##Datasets

 The primary datasets used in this project are:

-### Crime Data:

-Contains information about various types of crimes, including violent crimes, property crimes, theft, and robbery in Calgary.
+###Crime Data: Contains information about various types of crimes, including violent crimes, property crimes, theft, and robbery in Calgary.

-### Disorder Data:

-Contains information on social disturbances such as public disturbances, disorderly conduct, and similar events across Calgary communities.
+###Disorder Data: Contains information on social disturbances such as public disturbances, disorderly conduct, and similar events across Calgary communities.
 Both datasets were merged and analyzed based on the community, year, and month.

-## Data Sources
+###Data Sources

-### Crime Data: Available from Calgary’s public crime reporting datasets.
-### Disorder Data: Sourced from publicly available disorder event data.
+Crime Data: Available from Calgary’s public crime reporting datasets.
+Data can be accessed here: Open Calgary Crime Data Disorder Data: Sourced from publicly available disorder event data.

-## Steps and Methodology
+##Steps and Methodology
 1. Data Preprocessing
 The raw crime and disorder datasets were first cleaned and formatted for analysis.
 This involved:

-Merging Datasets:

-The crime and disorder datasets were merged based on the Date - Community column.
+Merging Datasets: The crime and disorder datasets were merged based on the Date - Community column.
 Column Renaming: The columns were renamed for easier reference (e.g., "Year_crime" was changed to "Year").
 Handling Missing Data: Missing values were identified and treated.